 Luxury Hotel – Hotel Unicus Palace (just take a look at their spa!)

 Boutique Hotel – David Boutique Hotel

 Krakow, Poland, is one of my favorite cities in Poland (and I’m originally from Warsaw which is still a rival city).
 It has the perfect blend of history, tradition, and modernism to appeal to almost anyone.

-With attractions ranging from tour access to Wieliczka all the way to the Krakow Pinball Museum, it’s no wonder that almost 13 million people visited the city in 2017 alone.
+With attractions ranging from tour access to Wieliczka all the way to the Krakow Pinball Museum, it’s no wonder that millions of people visited the city every year.